 The minimum duration of each apprenticeship is based on the apprentice working 30 hours a week or more, including any off-the-job training you undertake.
 However, this does not apply in every circumstance.
 For example, people with caring responsibilities or people with a disability may work reduced weekly hours.
 Where this is the case, the duration of the apprenticeship will be extended to take account of this.

-The time spent on off-the-job training should be at least 20% and should be included as part of your hours.
+The time spent on off-the-job training should be at least 6 hours per week and should be included as part of your hours.
 Your employer must allow you time to complete your apprenticeship within your working hours.
-If you need support with English and maths this should also be within working hours.
+If you need support with English and Maths this should also be within working hours.

 - Find out exactly where the interview is being held.
 Using the companies websites